 Can I put my period panties in the dryer?

 Here’s the bit that will make you super happy that you chose Just’nCase.
-Because they contain our patented leakproof textile instead of the layer of polyurethane plastic used by most other brands, if you don't have the time or inclination to hang them on the washing line you can safely pop them in the tumble dryer instead – without affecting their leakproof performance.
+If you don't have the time or inclination to hang our undies on the washing line you can safely pop them in the tumble dryer instead – without affecting their leakproof performance.

 Why can’t other brands of period underwear be tumble dried?